 Even though the Terms & Conditions for this offer do not mention the annual $200 airline fee credit given by other Amex Platinum cards, many have reported that it is a feature of this card.
 So, I can easily get $200 back this calendar year, and another $200 back next calendar year before canceling the card.
 That reduces the net cost of this card to $75 which isn’t bad in exchange for 50,000 points and continued airport lounge access!

 This appears to be a credit card, not a charge card, so I will need to cancel my Starwood card in order to get approved for this one.
 I’ll cancel my Starwood card this week in order to free up the possibility of getting automatically approved for the Platinum Mercedes card.

 Why not more cards?

 The main reason I’m not looking at more Amex cards is simply that I do not see any other great offers that I qualify for.
 I would happily sign up for the personal Starwood card for 25K points, but I canceled that card fairly recently, and my understanding is that Amex doesn’t like to give out bonuses a second time unless your prior card has been closed for over a year.
 I also think its too soon after applying for the regular Hilton card to go for the Surpass card (correct me if I’m wrong!).
-I also considered going for the Blue Cash Preferred $250 signup bonus, but $250 is not enough incentive for me to cancel another Amex card.
+I also considered going for a Blue Cash Preferred welcome bonus (no longer available), but $250 (the bonus at the time) was not enough incentive for me to cancel another Amex card.